gardening tips grow a garden that pairs with wine

 grow a wine lover's garden with fresh fruits and vegetables

-White wines such as Pinot Grigio and Sauvignon Blanc as well was both white or red Zinfandels marry well with light herby dishes that incorporate basil.
-Consider especially white wines with ‘green’ notes such as a Spanish Albariño or a Vinho Verde.
+• Consider especially white wines with ‘green’ notes such as a Spanish Albariño or a Vinho Verde.

-Planting Vegetables In Your Garden That Pair Well With Wine
+You can grow Vegetables In Your Garden That Pair Well With Wine

-Cool and crisp green vegetables such as cucumbers and peas make great partners with wine.
-Easy-to-grow varieties like snow peas and sugar snap peas make especially wonderful ingredients to grow.
+• Easy-to-grow varieties like snow peas and sugar snap peas make especially delicious ingredients to grow.
 They will inspire the light and fresh recipes we look forward to enjoying in the spring and throughout the summer.

 Which wines pair well with my green garden-fresh vegetables?

-French whites like Sancerre work nicely with fresh delicately flavored veggies like these too.
-Think Loire Valley whites like Sauvignon or Chenin Blanc.
-If you are serving any of your fresh veggies with tomatoey sauces or marinara, consider easy-drinking light red wines.
+• If you are serving any of your fresh veggies with tomatoey sauces or marinara, you might opt for light red wines.
 You’ll have plenty of fresh tomatoes coming to pair with a nice pour of Italian Montepulciano or French Beaujolais.
-They make delicious backgrounds for all those wonderful fresh garden-inspired dishes you’ll cook over the spring and summer.

-Planting Fruits In Your Garden That Pair Well With Wine
+Plant Fruits That Pair Well With Wine

 growing strawberries to pair with wine in your garden